php-fig/container/README.md

 [![Total Downloads](https://poser.pugx.org/container-interop/container-interop/downloads.svg)](https://packagist.org/packages/container-interop/container-interop)

-*container-interop* tries to identify and standardize features in *container* objects (service locators, dependency injection containers, etc.) to achieve interopererability.
+*container-interop* tries to identify and standardize features in *container* objects (service locators, dependency injection containers, etc.) to achieve interoperability.

 Through discussions and trials, we try to create a standard, made of common interfaces but also recommendations.